Ronel028/Ronel028/README.md

 - :zap: When im not coding I like to watch movies, anime series and playing mobile games.

+- :eyes: Still looking for opportunity where I apply what I've learned as web develper.

 - :mailbox:How to reach me: rnl.florida@gmail.com / +63-912-910-2641

 ---